Hussain-Mehdi/UI-Designs-in-Flutter/README.md

 # UI Designs in Flutter
  <img src="images/flutter.webp" width="350" title="hover text">

-This repository contains multiple arractive and eye catching MobileApp UIs design in Flutter/Dart.
+This repository contains multiple attractive and eye catching MobileApp UIs design in Flutter/Dart.
 Every UI code and images are boxed in separate folder with its name.

 This project is a starting point for a Flutter application.